 You may also choose to write or draw words or images that relate to your personality type or overall ideas for your life or career.
 If you already have a few ideas in mind, you may choose to create a Venn diagram or a pro and cons list.
 Think of a mind map as a way to generate ideas before you start to organize them.

 Your personality is an important thing to consider when choosing the right career path for you.
 There are a variety of personality tests designed specifically to help people determine a subject to study, a career to pursue and even the types of interpersonal relationships that are best suited for them.
 Consider a personality test or assessment that reviews interest, aptitude, character and emotional composition.
 Here is a list of five personality tests for you to consider:

-- Myers-Briggs Type Indicator: The Myers-Briggs Type Indicator is a personality assessment composed of over 90 questions regarding eight key elements of a person's character.
-The test results in a four-letter code which is regularly used to help people decide on subjects to study, careers to pursue and the type of work environment to work in.
+Myers-Briggs Type Indicator: The Myers-Briggs Type Indicator is a personality assessment composed of over 90 questions regarding eight key elements of a person's character.
+The test results are presented in a four-letter code which is regularly used to help people decide on subjects to study, careers to pursue or the type of work environment to work in.

 3. Rule out what doesn't interest you

 Sometimes, the results of your personality test will include a list of suggested careers.
 After making a mind map, and completing an assessment, you may be able to clearly identify career choices or paths that don't match your personality or interests.
 If one of the suggested careers goes against your nature, belief system or does not interest you, cross that idea off of your list.

 Eliminating job types that aren't for you narrows your focus.
 A list with fewer potential job titles is likely to help you concentrate and feel positive about choosing the right career for you.

 After taking some time to narrow your list, explore each potential career option.
 You can conduct preliminary research online, consult people who have this career or even try to set up a shadow day or learning experience in that field.
 Here are four things to consider and review when researching your career options: